zerowidth/jetlag/README.md

 `:local`.
 To disable the patches altogether and return to AR's default behavior, set this value to `nil`.

+This functionality should be fixed in Rails itself, but until such time, it's available here as a plugin.

 ## Discussion

 The rails convention is to keep all data in UTC.
 If, however, due to legacy